Writer, Coach, Lover of Entrepreneurship

 Ever since she was a little girl, Dixie’s least favorite word was "can’t."
 It still is.
 She's on a mission to prove that anything is possible, for anyone, but she's especially fond of entrepreneurs.
 She's good at seeing opportunities where other people see walls, navigating crossroads where other people see dead ends, and unwrapping the gifts of adversity and struggle.
 Dixie also contributes to Huffington Post and is a senior managing editor for The Good Man Project.

-About Dixie Gillaspie
+Follow Dixie Gillaspie on Social

 Growth through acquisition can be adapted to any size business.